Scottapotamas/HouseHound/README.md

 Sensors are sampled at 100ms, and averaged across the time between messages to the openHAB server for persistance and processing.

 We send temperature, humidity, rainfall accumulated and barometric pressure every minute, while windspeed, gusts and wind direction are sent far faster for a more interactive viewing experience.

+MQTT is used to send the values to the mosquitto broker.

 # MeterMonitor